crxdelv/browser-signature/README.md

 ## Creating a kit

-If you're using this library on a client-side application, you don't necessarily need to use kit.
+If you're using this tool on a client-side application, you don't necessarily need to use kit.

 Kit is basically the global instance.
 Think of kit as the `window` instance.
 Since NodeJS is server-side, `window` is inaccessible.